Teaching and Learning Centre - Wageningen UR

 UTQ Self-study Brightspace

 You can find several self-study modules related to your teaching practice in this Brightspace environment.
-These modules offer a flexible and convenient way for you to enhance your teaching toolbox.
-Through a combination of multimedia resources, examples, quizzes, and reflective exercises, you will gain a deeper understanding of the respective topics and learn practical strategies to implement in your teaching practices.
-Please note, that some of the self-study modules are required as prior knowledge for one or more of the UTQ courses.
+Note!
+Some of the self-study modules are required as prior knowledge for one or more of the UTQ courses.

 03. Teaching & supervising courses